 San Francisco’s public schools leaders are considering distributing condoms at middle schools.

-The board first adopted a policy to distribute condoms at high schools in 1991, and in 1996 the board amended the district’s condom distribution program to allow parents to opt out or exclude their child from the program.
+The board first adopted a policy to distribute condoms at high schools in 1991, and in 1996 the board amended the policy to allow parents to opt out or exclude their child from the condom distribution program.

-In addition to supplying condoms at middle schools, the superintendent’s recommended changes include eliminating the exemption option for parents, according to the proposal introduced at the Jan.
+In addition to supplying condoms at middle schools, the superintendent’s recommended changes include to eliminate the exemption option for parents, according to the proposal introduced at the Jan.
 12 board meeting.
 Parents would still be notified annually about the program.

 Condoms are provided to the schools from the San Francisco Department of Public Health, and are packaged with educational and instructional materials.
 Middle school students would need to meet with a school social worker or district nurse before receiving condoms.

 Commissioner Rachel Norton, who is a member of the committee that will discuss the issue Monday, said that while she has questions about the proposed changes, she’s inclined to support making condoms more widely available to students if it encourages them to practice safer sex.